kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

 Once you've created a player instance, you can make changes to its settings:

-* In Kaltura Player the same settings api below are integrated inside `PlayerInitOptions` object
+* In Kaltura Player the same settings API below are integrated inside `PlayerInitOptions` object

 ##### Example: